top of page

 Moreover, whose can also mark genitive relationships with inanimate, abstract nouns, commonly used in academic prose:

-There is a way of proceeding in conceptual matters whose method is to define away any inconvenient difficulty.
+A way of proceeding in conceptual matters whose method is to define away any inconvenient difficulty.

-He might argue that this consensus provides an abstract convention whose implicit extension includes the proposition.
+This consensus provides an abstract convention whose implicit extension includes the proposition.

 Otherwise, we should replace whose with … of which when writing about inanimate entities: